desarollo-api/unq-desarollo-de-aplicaciones-f/README.md

 ### Notes

+- The entire application is built using reactive programming with Spring WebFlux
+- All endpoints return reactive types (`Mono<ResponseEntity<>>`) for non-blocking I/O
 - The scraping implementation (`ScrapingServiceImpl`) parses WhoScored pages and extracts player data from embedded scripts.
-It runs on a bounded elastic scheduler and returns a `Mono<List<Player>>`.
+It runs on a bounded elastic scheduler and returns a `Mono<List<Player>>`
 - The `FootballDataServiceImpl` currently delegates to scraping.
-A `WebClient` is initialized with `football.api.baseurl` and `football.api.token` for future use.
+A reactive `WebClient` is initialized with `football.api.baseurl` and `football.api.token` for future use
+- Security is fully reactive using Spring Security WebFlux filters and managers

 ### OpenAPI / Swagger